villares/arc_tangents_and_bezier_studies/README.md

 >
 > from sketch-a-day project, [sketch_2020_09_26a](https://github.com/villares/sketch-a-day/tree/main/2020/sketch_2020_09_26a)

-This repository contains the product of my studies trying to work with arcs, bezier approximations of arcs and tangents.
-I have added very little new ideas here, you can look at the findings & previous studies I moved into the `PRIOR_ART` folder.
-I tried to attribute stuff with links.
+[This repository](https://github.com/villares/arc_tangents_and_bezier_studies/) contains the product of my studies trying to work with arcs, bezier approximations of arcs and tangents.
+I have added just a few new ideas here, you can look at the findings & previous studies I moved into the `PRIOR_ART` folder, and I tried to attribute stuff with links.
+Feel free to open an [issue](https://github.com/villares/arc_tangents_and_bezier_studies/issues) if you have a question.

 The functions presented here can be found at [`arcs.py`](https://raw.githubusercontent.com/villares/villares/refs/heads/main/arcs.py), they were made initially on Processing Python mode and now work with [py5](http://py5coding.org).
-Most will work with [pyp5js](berinhard.github.io/pyp5js/) or with the modified [pyp5js/py5mode](https://abav.lugaralgum.com/pyp5js/py5mode) too, and I have ported `b_arc` for Processing Java and p5js. **You are welcome to help porting more stuff!**
+Most will work with [pyp5js](berinhard.github.io/pyp5js/) or with the modified [pyp5js/py5mode](https://abav.lugaralgum.com/pyp5js/py5mode) too, and I have ported `b_arc` for Processing Java and p5js.

+**You are welcome to help porting more stuff!**

-Please note that the most recent (and maybe unstable?) version of the Python functions shown here, but with support only for py5, are kept at this other repository: [github.com/villares/villares](https://github.com/villares/villares), on [`arcs_helper.py`](https://github.com/villares/villares/blob/main/arc_helpers.py).
+Please note that the most recent (and maybe unstable?) version of the Python functions shown here, with support only for py5, are kept at this other repository: [github.com/villares/villares](https://github.com/villares/villares), on [`arcs_helper.py`](https://github.com/villares/villares/blob/main/arc_helpers.py).

+**Consider supporting my work with a small donation (links on the footer).**

 ### Bezier approximation of an arc